cumulus-digital/onetrust-cc-grouping/README.md

 `ot.py` will attempt to report missing required libraries at runtime.

+## Virtual Environment setup

+A Bash script, `venv-setup.sh`, is provided to create a python venv and install required libraries.
+To be immediately placed in the activated venv, source the script (`. ./venv-setup.sh`) rather than running it directly.

 ## Running

 A [`COMMAND`](#Commands) is required.
 Help and usage information is available with the `--help` or `-h` flag.